paperless-ngx/paperless-ngx/docs/api.md

   Read-only.
 - `archived_file_name`: Verbose filename of the archived document.
   Read-only.
 Null if no archived document is available.
+- `notes`: Array of notes associated with the document.
 - `set_permissions`: Allows setting document permissions.
 Optional, write-only.
 See [below](#permissions).